-Another type of axle commonly used on trucks is the straight axle can be used on trucks.
+Another type of axle commonly used on trucks is the straight axle.
 It is a single rigid shaft connecting a wheel on the left side of the vehicle to a wheel on the right side.
-Such design keeps the wheel positions steady, so it can carry heavy loads.
-There are also split-axle designs, where the wheel on each side is attached to a separate shaft.
-Modern passenger cars have split drive axles.
+Such a design keeps the wheel positions steady, so it can carry heavy loads.
+Some trailers also have split-axle designs, where the wheels on each side are attached to a separate shaft.
+Modern passenger cars have split-axle drive trains.

-OverweightPermits.com will help you with any kind of a permit.
-We also do DOT Filings nationwide.
-Hurry to contact us at (888) 799-8858.
-Also, for DOT Filing give us a call at 1-888-NOW-GETDOT or 1-888-669-4383.
+OverweightPermits.com will help you with any kind of permit.
+We also do DOT filings nationwide.
+Contact us today at (888) 799-8858.
+For DOT filings, give us a call at 1-888-NOW-GETDOT or 1-888-669-4383.